 To fulfil the role of an Audit Committee in respect of the work of the Council.
+Setting out the Committees position in the governance structure of the Council.

 - ➤ The Audit Committee is a key component of Lincolnshire County Council's corporate governance.
 It provides an independent and high-level focus on the audit, assurance and reporting arrangements that underpin good governance and financial standards. - ➤ The purpose of the Audit Committee is to provide independent assurance to members of the adequacy of the risk management framework and the internal control environment.
 It provides independent review of Lincolnshire County Council's governance, risk management and control frameworks and oversees the financial reporting and annual governance processes.
 It oversees internal audit and external audit, helping to ensure efficient and effective assurance arrangements are in place.